puid/Elixir/README.md

 **Captured Entropy**

-Generated IDs have at least 128-bit entropy by default. `Puid` provides a simple, intuitive way to specify ID randomness by declaring a `total` number of possible IDs with a specified `risk` of a repeat in that many IDs:
+The default Puid module generates IDs that have 132-bit entropy. `Puid` provides a simple, intuitive way to specify ID randomness by declaring a `total` number of possible IDs with a specified `risk` of a repeat in that many IDs:

 To generate up to _10 million_ random IDs with _1 in a trillion_ chance of repeat: